MrPicklePinosaur/trainos/docs/K2.typ

 The final game should be a Player B vs Player B game.
 It should tie 5 times in a row.

-The print statements should showcase the server handling the above three games at the same time.
+The print statements should showcase the server handling signups, plays, and quits from the above three games at the same time.

 == Test 3

 Test 3 showcases how clients can play more RPS games even after quitting their first.
 This test creates three players, each of whom will sign up, play rock, quit, sign up again, play scissors, then quit.

-There are three players, but only two players can play at once.
+Though there are three players, only two players can play at once.
-This offsets their games in the following way:
+This causes their games to be offset in the following way:

 #table(
   columns: (auto),